algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

 <!-- Avoid the huge margin on the pseudo element -->
 <h3 class="sub-component-title">Decription</h3>

 This component provides the `hits` to display.
 All the other geo components need to be nested under it.
+All the options avaible on the Google Maps class can be provided as props.

 <!-- Avoid the huge margin on the pseudo element -->
 <h3 class="sub-component-title">Usage</h3>